Potpourri

 Potpourri (/ˌpoʊpʊˈriː/ POH-puurr-EE) is a mixture of dried, naturally fragrant plant materials used to provide a gentle natural scent, commonly in residential settings.
 It is often placed in a decorative bowl.

+Etymology

 The word "potpourri" comes into English from the French word pot-pourri.
 The French term has two connotations.
 It is the French name for a Spanish stew with a wide variety of ingredients called olla podrida, a specialty of the city of Burgos.
 The word pot in French has the same meaning as it does in English (and as olla does in Spanish), while the word pourri, like Spanish podrida, means "rotten".